 NBT Records has included my song “Hello America” on their CD “Ride the Train,” released in March of 2008.
 It is a Double CD consisting of 44 songs, and all the songs have a common theme: Trains.
 Look for it at your favorite sites, or drop me a note and I’ll send you a CD for $19.99 plus shipping costs.

-Publishing contracts are in place with Supreme Executive Lyrics and Noteborn Music.
+Contracts for Publishing and Distribution are in place with Supreme Executive Lyrics, Noteborn Music and Factory Fast Records.

 Here is a review of one of my songs: “Rise Up Son”